Dr Melanie Jordan

 Reader in Art and the Public Sphere

-Dr Mel Jordan is an artist and academic; she works collaboratively with Dave Beech and Andy Hewiit as the Freee art collective.
-At the Royal College of Art she is Head of Programme for Contemporary Art Practice and Reader in Art and the Public Sphere.
+At the Royal College of Art, she is Reader in Art and the Public Sphere, and was previously Head of MA Contemporary Art Practice from 2017–20.
 Her research and subsequent artworks present a critical examination into the degree to which public sphere theory can contribute to an expanded understanding of art and its publics.

-Jordan studied Fine Art at Leicester Polytechnic (1984–87) and Visual Communication at Birmingham City Polytechnic (1988–1990).
-She recently completed her PhD by publication at Loughborough University (2015).
+Jordan studied Fine Art at Leicester Polytechnic (1984–87) and Visual Communication at Birmingham City Polytechnic (1988–90).
+She completed her PhD by publication at Loughborough University (2015).

 In 2012 Jordan was selected for the Loughborough University EPSRC, LEADer Award for her project on interdisciplinary methods for Arts & Humanities and Social Sciences.
 She has received research funding from the EPSRC and the AHRC.